-Every student is required to go for at least one Industrial Visit in the first and second semesters of the Programme.
-The Heads of Departments shall ensure that necessary arrangements are made in this regard.
+Every student is required to go for at least one Industrial Visit every year starting from the first year of the Programme.
+The Head of Department shall ensure that necessary arrangements are made in this regard.

 4.7 Value Added Courses